ryanflorence/react-training/lessons/02-testing-components.md

 React provides a test utility named `renderIntoDocument`.
 It renders your component into a detached DOM node, so you won't see it in the browser as you test, but it makes your tests faster.
-I don't use it because I always have tests that check if elements receive focus: you can't assert that unless its in the document.
+I don't often use it because I usually have tests that check if elements receive focus: you can't assert that unless its in the document.
 If you need to speed up your tests though, you can use `renderIntoDocument` for all the tests that don't assert element focus.

 ```js